apocalyptech/animalwellsave/README.md

  - General Crank status
  - Elevator status
+ - "Illegal" Bunnies

+Some data is, likewise, not actually even present in the data library
+yet:

  - Stalactite/Stalagmite/Icicle destruction
- - "Illegal" Bunnies
- - Some seemingly-unimportant flags have been omitted from a few areas
+ - Some seemingly-unimportant flags have been omitted from a few areas, for instance the global "switch" state (left/right), early-game flags like "woke up," etc.
  - Achievements *(unsure if setting these in the save would actually make them activate on Steam)*
  - Game Options
- - Global "button" state

 While I don't have any current plans to support the above, there are a few other things which would be nice eventually: